 - When Homer buys a gun, he describes the feeling of power it gives him as "how God must feel when he's holding a gun."

 - Also towards the end of "Mr. Plow", Homer after saving Barney's life goes into partnership with him in the snow-plow business, shouting out that if two friends stick together, not even God Himself can stop them.
-Cue a voice from the clouds: "Oh, really?" and the weather immediately becomes warmer, melting all the snow.
+Cue a voice from the clouds: "Oh, no?" and the weather immediately becomes warmer, melting all the snow.

 - The Angry Beavers did a similar spoof as The Simpsons did at one point, with Daggett claiming that they were "Bigger than sliced bread", with people acting in an identical manner to John Lennon's "Bigger than Jesus" boast.
 Subverted, however, when Daggett clarifies that he meant that they were physically bigger than a loaf of sliced bread, placating the fans.